AN ITINERANT SURVEY FROM GIBRALTAR TO THE DARDANELLES

 From construction to situation : an architecture of resistance

 The unease we feel at the flood of scattered references often stems from their a-temporal and a-contextual apprehension.
 The effective paradox of such a perception is that it downplays that which will ultimately transform any isolated edifice into a perennial and relevant constructed location, that is, its ability to resist time and the symbolic exhaustion of the fashion system.
-In search of an inexhaustible delight, our choice therefore focused on located and dated constructions, in order to duly confirm the permanence of the qualities we feel to be essential : concision, hospitality or scalability.
+In search of an inexhaustible delight, our choice, therefore, focused on located and dated constructions, to duly confirm the permanence of the qualities we feel to be essential : concision, hospitality or scalability.

 Sources of complexity : from the banal to the extra-normal